Mohar-Misra/Mohar-Misra/README.md

 - 🎒 IGCSE graduate (Class of 2025) | Currently pursuing AS Levels at Glenrich International School
 - 💡 I got hooked on technology during the 2020 pandemic — and never looked back
 - 🌱 Constantly learning — from web development to artificial intelligence and entrepreneurship
-- 🚀 Dreaming big: I aim to study Computer Science in top Canadian universities (UofT, UWaterloo, UBC, McGill)
+- 🚀 Focused on building projects that make a difference, especially in education and accessibility

 ---